FAccTRec/facctrec2025/cfp/index.md

 ### Submission

-Papers should be submitted from [EasyChair](https://easychair.org/my/conference?conf=recsys2025workshops).
+Papers should be submitted on EasyChair (link TBA).
 Please do not forget to choose your type of submission: Position or Research.

 ### Important Dates

-* 2025-07-10: Paper submission deadline
+* **2025-07-10: Paper submission deadline**
 * 2025-08-06: Author notification
 * 2025-08-20: Final version upload
 * The RecSys conference is held 22nd–26th September 2025 in Prague, Czech Republic